sh4ka/slimfast/README.md

 <h1>Slimfast</h1>
+<h2>PHP in your face</h2>

-Slim framework setup ready to use as mvc application.
+PHP Slim framework setup ready to use as mvc application.

-You can clone this project and you will have a very basic setup of mvc with jquery, twig and bootstrap.
+You can clone this project and you will have a very basic setup of a php mvc with jquery, twig and bootstrap.